KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

 * Final.Sp.Abundance = the number of crayfish of a given species in a treatment at the end of the experiment.

 * Final.Total.Abundance = the number of crayfish in a treatment at the end of the experiment.

+* Invasive.Abundance = the number of 'Invasive' crayfish in the a treatment at the beginning of the experiment.

+* Final.Invasive.Abundance = the number of 'Invasive' crayfish in the a treatment at the end of the experiment.

 ## Variable Summary